AhmedKhaledAK/DSBasic/README.md

   * Calculating shortest path using BFS
   * Depth-first traversal
   * Getting predecessor of each vertex using BFS and DFS
-  * Timestamps of vertices in DFS and classifications of edges
+  * Timestamps of vertices in DFS, classifications of edges, and Topological sort
-  * Topological sort
+  * Transpose graphs

 * Sorting Algorithms: https://github.com/AhmedKhaledAK/DSBasic/tree/master/src/akopensource/sorting
   * Quicksort